If you have your records in an accounting package you’ll need to enter the figures into the relevant section(s) of the tax return.

 Work out your secondary contribution

-Standard earnings limit (box 20)
+Standard earnings limit (box 20 on the paper return)

 If you were paying contributions up to the standard earnings limit you can claim up to: